 RATIONAL wants to replace traditional cooking appliances that use a lot of energy with its cooking systems.
-That makes us more attractive to customers and is kinder to the environment.
+That makes our cooking systems more attractive to customers and helps them to be kinder to the environment.
 The closed cooking system in a combi-steamer prevents heat from constantly being released into the ambient air.
 The triple-glazed door we launched in 2016 optimises the retention of heat in the cooking cabinet.
 Software-based cooking profiles control the energy input for the food being cooked to suit requirements.